 In early October, the FiveThirtyEight gave Obama an 85 percent probability of winning the Electoral College.
 Two weeks later, the President was still favored to win, but the probability was considerably smaller at 65 percent following his poor performance in the first presidential debate.
 But, the night before the election, the FiveThirtyEight forecast that Obama had over a 90 percent chance of winning the election, and was over two points ahead in the popular vote.

-As it turned out, Silver correctly predicted the winner in all 50 state, including all nine highly contested swing states.
+As it turned out, Silver correctly predicted the winner in all 50 states, including all nine highly contested swing states.
 He also correctly predicted the winner in 31of the 33 Senate races.
 As this article evaluating his predictions pointed out: “Forty-eight out of 50 states actually fell within his margin of error, giving him a success rate of 96 percent.
 And assuming that his projected margin of error figures represent 95 percent confidence intervals, which it is likely they did, Silver performed just about exactly as well as he would expect to over 50 trials.
 Wizard, indeed.”

 How does he do it?
 The answer, I believe, is that Nate Silver brings a scientific point of view to the Wild West world of forecasting political elections.
 This is evident throughout his recently published book, The Signal and the Noise: Why Most Predictions Fail but Some Don't.
 In the book, Silver explains not only his own particular approach to information-based predictions, but examines the growing field of predictions and why so many fail in spite of, or perhaps because of the vast quantities of information we now have available.
 He writes in the introductory chapter: